foreachidea/Cubinets/README.md

 🧊 empty row

-empty row indicates that user has finished defining the top row of units and is moving on to enter data for the bottom row of units; *in this demo two rows of cabinets supported*
+empty row indicates that user has finished defining the top row of units and is moving on to enter data for the bottom row of units; *in this demo two rows of cabinets supported;*

 | | |
 |-|-|